ist356/assignment-08-ccluett50/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment helped me understand the process of building maps and plotting points on maps.
+This assignment was a fairly simple ETL, that had parking ticket data so this was pretty easy.
+I also found it helpful how we created the dashboard, used streamlit col, and used metrics to show different stats.
+This assignment was a lot of data preprocessing to them build an interactive dashboard, which is helpful and I might use the same principle for my project.